 Asylum seekers who have exhausted all legal means and who are no longer entitled to reception in a reception centre can get shelter in the 'freedom-restricting centre' (vbl) in Ter Apel, but only if there is a prospect of departure within 12 weeks.
 In no more than 12 weeks, they prepare themselves for departure from the Netherlands.
 The Repatriation and Departure Service (DT&V) supports them in this.
 We also support them in their preparation for departure and their future in the country of origin.

 In the freedom-restricting centre, the facilities are austere and the house rules are stricter than in a regular reception centre.
 Residents must report 5 days a week to the COA and the aliens police (AVIM) and remain within the borders of the municipality.
 This makes them available for interviews and activities focusing on return.
 They do not receive a living allowance like in a regular reception centre, but they do receive an allowance for food.
 Children also receive a living allowance.
 The number of activities is limited: adults take the Future training and can do volunteer work in the centre.

-Families with minor children who have exhausted all legal means can move from the reception centre to a 'family centre' if they have no other shelter.
+If families with minor children have exhausted all legal means, they move from the freedom-restricting centre to a ‘family centre’ if necessary.
+This is when they are unable to achieve their departure within 12 weeks and have no other shelter.
 Children below the age of 18 remain entitled to shelter even after rejection of the asylum application, this includes their parents and siblings.
 The Repatriation and Departure Service (DT&V) supports the families in their departure from the Netherlands.
 The guidance and support by the COA are also focused on return and a future in the country of origin.